Columbia, SC Car Shipping: 2026 Costs & Routes

 How Auto Transport Works

-Step 1: Call a broker to request a quote.
-Provide the pick‑up address in Columbia, SC, the destination, vehicle details, and preferred dates.
-The broker will give you a clear estimate and explain any special options.
+Step 1: Call a broker to get a quote.
+Provide the pick‑up address in Columbia, SC, the destination, the make and model of your vehicle, and any timing preferences.
+The broker will give you a clear estimate and explain any special options, such as open vs. enclosed transport.

 Step 3: The carrier arrives to pick up your car.
-Beforehand, remove all personal items, make sure the car can roll freely, and leave about a quarter tank of fuel.
-If you own a high‑end vehicle, ask for an enclosed trailer for extra protection.
+Before they load, clear out all personal items, make sure the car rolls freely, and leave about a quarter tank of gas.
+If you own a high‑end vehicle, ask for an enclosed trailer to protect the finish.

-Things to remember: use an enclosed trailer for luxury or classic cars, clear out all belongings, ensure the car rolls on its own wheels, and keep the gas tank at roughly 25 % full.
-Following these tips makes car shipping from Columbia, SC hassle‑free.
+Final tips: Use an enclosed trailer for luxury or classic cars, always remove loose items, ensure the car can roll on and off the trailer, and keep the fuel level at roughly 25 %.
+Following these simple steps makes auto transport from Columbia, SC smooth and stress‑free.